 - According to Forrester Research, people are 75% more likely to watch a video than to read documents, emails or web articles.

 - Those figures correlate well with research on memory.
 According to Psychologist Jerome Bruner, people remember only about 10% of what they hear, 20% of what they read, but 80 % of what they see or do.

 Studies have shown the net effect of people’s preference for images, and video means that adding video can improve people’s ability to remember concepts and details — with effects that increase over time.
 Presentations that include visuals like video along with slide text are 9% more effective than text alone at the end of your training.
 And over time, the effect is more pronounced, with video proving to be as much as 83% more effective when tests are delayed.

 Mobile learning delivery for customer onboarding

-Mobile, of course, is more a platform choice than a different form or format of content.
+Mobile, of course, is more of a platform choice than a different form or format of content.
 It’s an important choice, nonetheless.
-A recent Commscore study found that nearly 80% of U.S. total online minutes are spent on mobile.
+A recent Comscore study found that nearly 80% of U.S. total online minutes are spent on mobile.

 But while mobile use is only increasing, users are getting increasingly choosey about what they will watch and use on their mobile devices.

 - While mobile app use was steadily increasing through 2017, people have become conservative since.
 Only 33% of people would download a new app in 2019.

 - Users give new mobile apps very little time to prove themselves.
 They decide which apps they will abandon in as little as 3 days.
 ‘Decent’ apps, those most users retained for at least seven days, stick around much longer.